Some names are or seem to be onomatopoeic representations of the

 females.

-South African wild ass) The Hottentot word "quahah" is an imitation of
+variant) The Khoikhoi word "quahah" is an imitation of the animal's

 Gekko (gecko) The name comes from the